-Drake Finally Makes It, Is Given Key to Toronto
+Drake Finally Makes it, Is Given Key to Toronto

-The 6ix God himself, Mr. Aubrey Drake Graham, is going to be getting Toronto’s highest honor—the key to the city—according to Mayor John Tory.
+The 6ix God himself, Mr. Aubrey Drake Graham, is going to be getting Toronto’s highest honour—the Key to the City—according to Mayor John Tory.

-Drake—the rapper who has inarguably become the international face of Toronto—was announced as the newest recipient of the honor on Thursday via an essay posted to Tory’s Twitter account.
+Drake—the rapper who has inarguably become the international face of Toronto—was announced as the newest recipient of the honour on Thursday via an essay posted to Tory’s Twitter account.

 Videos by VICE